Eric (novel): Plot summary

 They discover hell steeped in bureaucracy, the Demon King Astfgl having decided that boredom might be the ultimate form of torture.
-Rincewind uses his university experience to confuse the demons, so he and Eric can try to escape.
+Rincewind uses his university experience to confuse the demons, so he and Eric can escape.
 While crossing through the recently reformed levels of hell (satirical forms of Dante's Inferno) they encounter da Quirm and the parrot, as well as Lavaeolus, who tells them where the exit is.

 The source of Rincewind's demonic powers is revealed to be Lord Vassenego, a Demon Lord leading a secret revolt against Astfgl.
 Using Rincewind to keep Astfgl occupied while gathering support amongst the demons, Vassenego confronts his king just as Astfgl finally catches up to Rincewind and Eric.
 Vassenego announces the council of demons has made Astfgl "Supreme Life President of Hell", and that he is to plan out the course of action for demons.
 With Astfgl lost in the bureaucratic prison of his own making, Vassenego takes over as king and lets Rincewind and Eric escape, so that stories about hell can be told.
-As they escape from hell, Rincewind and Eric notice that the path they are fleeing along has good intentions written on each cobble.
+As they leave, Rincewind and Eric notice that the path they are fleeing along has good intentions written on each cobble.